BrianSlick/Book-UITableViewGuide/02.SetupWithCode/SetupWithCode.md

 table.dataSource = self
 ...
 ```
 As a reminder, UITableView offers 2 different delegate protocols, and has 2 different corresponding delegate properties.
 For right now we only need the data source one.
-So even though this particular property is _named_ somethingDelegate, it is still a delegate property.
+So even though this particular property is not _named_ somethingDelegate, it is still a delegate property.
 And we have now informed the table view that we want to use the view controller - self - as the delegate.

 If you are on the ObjC path right now, then you have a warning on this new line.
 In Swift, you have an error on the same line.
 We have an issue either way, but Swift is a bit meaner about making sure that we address that issue.
 You actually can run the ObjC version right now, and you'll see that it works properly.
 But I'll hold off on a screen shot until we get Swift to a build-able point as well.

 What is the problem?
 We've implemented the required methods, so it should work (and does in ObjC).
-But here we have a warning or error.
+But we clearly have a warning or error.
 Well, the issue lies in the definition of this delegate property.

 ```objc
 // Objective-C